Group Interviews: A Full Guide (Purpose, Tips & Examples)

 It’s difficult to know what to expect in a job interview — after all, no two interviews are the same — but group interviews are a different kind of unpredictable.
 You just don’t know who your competition is or what role-playing exercises and group activities you’ll have to participate in, making the whole thing all the more terrifying.

 However, a little preparation goes a long way.
-In addition to common tips like researching the company, practising common interview questions and preparing a few intelligent and relevant questions of your own to ask, it would be a good idea to practise different scenarios with family and friends.
-This will enable you to get constructive feedback from people you trust and it will also help you get into character and build your confidence (especially if you’re on the shy side)
+In addition to common tips like researching the company, practicing common interview questions and preparing a few intelligent and relevant questions of your own to ask, it would be a good idea to practice different scenarios with family and friends.

 2. Arrive early